jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Elastic-IP-Level-Agreement-SLA.md

 ### 1. Service Scope

-The Service Level Agreement (hereinafter referred to as "SLA") specifies service availability level indicator and compensation scheme for Elastic IP Address (hereinafter referred to as "EIP") of self-owned ISP-Line (BGP), provided by JD Cloud & AI to customers, which is suitable for WHOIS tool search and multi-line BGP IP with the netname of JDCOM.
-Other ISP Line types such as single-line EIP or multi-line BGPIP with the netname other than JDCOM are not covered by the SLA.
+The Service Level Agreement (hereinafter referred to as "SLA") specifies the availability level indicators and the compensation scheme for the service of Elastic IP (hereinafter referred to as "EIP") provided by JD Cloud & AI to customers, including self-owned multi-line (BGP) Elastic IP and edge Elastic IP.
+The SLA is applicable to the followings:

+(1) Self-owned multi-line (BGP) EIP: Multi-line BGP IP searched by WHOIS tool and whose netname is JDCOM;

+(2) Edge Elastic IP: For EIP with access point at edge zone, the "IP Type" is displayed as "Edge Elastic IP" when you view IP information.

+Other types such as single-line EIP accessed by non-edge zone or multi-line BGPIP with the netname other than JDCOM are not covered by the SLA.

 ### 2. Service Level Indicator